Killing (Super)Algebras Associated to Connections on Spinors: Filtered subdeformations of the Poincar e superalgebra

-\begin{remark} Let us pause briefly to relate these cocycle conditions back to our theory of Killing superalgebras and to explain the coincidences in notation.
-First note that there is a canonical homomorphism \(\Hom(V\otimes S,S)\cong V^*\otimes\End S\), so we can view the cocycle component \(\beta\) as a spinor endomorphism-valued 1-form on \(V\).
-Under this interpretation, we write \(\beta(v)s:=\beta(v,s)\).
+\begin{Remark} Let us pause briefly to relate these cocycle conditions back to our theory of Killing superalgebras and to explain the coincidences in notation.
+First note that there is a canonical homomorphism $\Hom(V\otimes S,S)\cong V^*\otimes\End S$, so we can view the cocycle component $\beta$ as a~spinor endomorphism-valued 1-form on $V$.
+Under this interpretation, we write $\beta(v)s:=\beta(v,s)$.

-The definition of admissible connections, Definition~\ref{def:killing-spinor}, involves three conditions on the 1-form \(\beta=D-\nabla\in\Omega^1(M;\End\Sbundle)\) and the section \(\gamma\in\Gamma\qty(\Odot^2\Sbundle^*\otimes TM)\) which is defined in terms of \(\beta\) by equation~\eqref{eq:gamma-geom-def}.
-Conditions \ref{item:admiss-conn-1} and \ref{item:admiss-conn-2} are algebraic in \(\beta,\gamma\) and condition \ref{item:admiss-conn-3} is differential.
-For a symmetric squaring map, we can polarise the definition of \(\gamma\) and the algebraic conditions.
-Then, taking them pointwise, the definition of \(\gamma\) and condition~\ref{item:admiss-conn-1} are equivalent to cocycle condition \eqref{eq:cocycle-1} above, while condition~\ref{item:admiss-conn-2} is precisely \eqref{eq:cocycle-2} (where the fibre of \(\Sbundle\) is \(S\) and the same squaring map is chosen).
-Thus, if we wish to find admissible connections on a spinor bundle \(\Sbundle\) equipped with a squaring map \(\kappa\) over a spin manifold \((M,g)\), we need only compute \(\cH^{2,2}\) to determine a local ansatz for the allowed 1-forms \(\beta\) and then check whether or under what circumstances the remaining condition (namely \(\eL_{\kappa_\epsilon}\beta=0\) for all \(D\)-parallel spinors \(\epsilon\)) holds, which we typically do using integrability conditions. \end{remark}
+The definition of admissible connections, Definition~\ref{def:killing-spinor}, involves three conditions on the 1-form $\beta=D-\nabla\in\Omega^1(M;\End\Sbundle)$ and the section $\gamma\in\Gamma\bigl(\Odot^2\Sbundle^*\otimes TM\bigr)$ which is defined in terms of $\beta$ by equation~\eqref{eq:gamma-geom-def}.
+Conditions~(1) and~(2) are algebraic in $\beta$, $\gamma$ and condition~(3) is differential.
+For a symmetric Dirac current, we can polarise the definition of $\gamma$ and the algebraic conditions.
+Then, taking them pointwise, the definition of $\gamma$ and condition~(1) are equivalent to cocycle condition \eqref{eq:cocycle-1} above, while condition~(2) is precisely \eqref{eq:cocycle-2} (where the fibre of $\Sbundle$ is~$S$ and the same Dirac current is chosen).
+Thus, if we wish to find admissible connections on a~spinor bundle $\Sbundle$ equipped with a Dirac current $\kappa$ over a spin manifold $(M,g)$, we need only compute~$\cH^{2,2}$ to determine a local ansatz for the allowed 1-forms $\beta$ and then check whether or under what circumstances the remaining condition (namely, $\eL_{\kappa_\epsilon}\beta=0$ for all $D$-parallel spinors~$\epsilon$) holds, which we typically do using integrability conditions. \end{Remark}